Main Menu (Mobile)- Block

 Main Menu - Block

 Drosophila melanogaster has a rich repertoire of innate and learned behaviors.
 Its 100,000-neuron brain is a large but tractable target for comprehensive neural circuit mapping.
 Only electron microscopy (EM) enables complete, unbiased mapping of synaptic connectivity; however, the fly brain is too large for conventional EM.
-We developed a custom high-throughput EM platform and imaged the entire brain of an adult female fly.
-We validated the dataset by tracing brain-spanning circuitry involving the mushroom body (MB), intensively studied for its role in learning.
-Here we describe the complete set of olfactory inputs to the MB; find a new cell type providing driving input to Kenyon cells (the intrinsic MB neurons); identify neurons postsynaptic to Kenyon cell dendrites; and find that axonal arbors providing input to the MB calyx are more tightly clustered than previously indicated by light-level data.
-This freely available EM dataset will significantly accelerate Drosophila neuroscience.
+We developed a custom high-throughput EM platform and imaged the entire brain of an adult female fly at synaptic resolution.
+To validate the dataset, we traced brain-spanning circuitry involving the mushroom body (MB), which has been extensively studied for its role in learning.
+All inputs to Kenyon cells (KCs), the intrinsic neurons of the MB, were mapped, revealing a previously unknown cell type, postsynaptic partners of KC dendrites, and unexpected clustering of olfactory projection neurons.
+These reconstructions show that this freely available EM volume supports mapping of brain-spanning circuits, which will significantly accelerate Drosophila neuroscience..